 How to Talk to a Loved One or Patient with Dementia

 Watching a senior loved one with dementia struggle to communicate or have a conversation can be a difficult thing.
 This can also be a frustrating time for your senior themselves, since unfortunately, dementia affects their ability to think, focus, understand, and respond during conversations.
-But there is a way you can better communicate with them.
+However, there are some great ways you can better communicate with them.
 The key to good conversations with your senior often lies in the preparation.
 Read through our advice below and learn how you can set your senior up for success.

 The first action you take should be getting prepared for the talk.
+If you seem nervous or anxious to talk to them, it is likely that they will sense it and feel the need to be nervous too.
 You will want to be in a calm and relaxed headspace, and your attitude should be pleasant.
-Your actions, likewise, should be sincere.
+Your actions, likewise, should be sincere and gentle.
 Remind yourself to be patient and spend all the time necessary with your senior.